Comparing Celtic FC Greatest XI v Rangers FC Greatest XI Of All Time

 RB – Danny McGrain

-He went on to play 659 competitive games for Celtic between 1970 and 1987, winning seven League Championships, five Scottish Cups and two Scottish League Cups.
-McGrain played in the 1974 and 1982 World Cups for Scotland.
-His 62 caps have earned him a place in the Scotland national football team roll of honour and he was inducted to the Scottish Football Hall of Fame in 2004.
+McGrain played 659 games for Celtic between 1970 and 1987, winning seven League Championships, five Scottish Cups, and two League Cups.
+He represented Scotland in the 1974 and 1982 World Cups, earning 62 caps, and was inducted into the Scottish Football Hall of Fame in 2004.

 CB – Billy McNeill

-As captain, he won nine Scottish League Championships, seven Scottish Cups, and six Scottish League Cups, as well as the European Cup final.
-He had the honour of being the first British player to lift the European Cup.
-He retired as a player in 1975 after over 800 appearances for Celtic.
-During his career, he won 29 caps for Scotland.
+As captain, McNeill won nine Scottish League Championships, seven Scottish Cups, six Scottish League Cups, and made over 800 appearances for Celtic.
+He became the first British player to lift the European Cup and earned 29 caps for Scotland before retiring in 1975.

 LB – Tommy Gemmell